cdimascio/dotenv-kotlin/README.md

 **Q**: Can I use `System.getProperty(...)` to retrieve environment variables?

 **A**: Sure.
-After initializing dotenv set each env var into system properties.
+Use the `systemProperties` option.
+Or after initializing dotenv set each env var into system properties manually.
 For example:

 Java
 ```java